OpenEvidence: Product and technology

-OpenEvidence provides an artificial intelligence-based platform that analyzes and organizes peer-reviewed medical literature from clinical journals such as The New England Journal of Medicine and The Journal of the American Medical Association.
+OpenEvidence provides a Large Language Model with an artificial intelligence-based platform that analyzes and organizes peer-reviewed medical literature from clinical journals such as The New England Journal of Medicine and The Journal of the American Medical Association.
 According to the company, access is available at no cost to verified physicians, with revenue derived from advertising.
 As of July 2025, the company reported more than 430,000 registered U.S. physicians (about 40% of U.S. physicians) and use in over 8.5 million consultations per month.
 In the same month, OpenEvidence introduced a feature called DeepConsult, described as employing reasoning models to synthesize findings across multiple studies.

+In May 2026, the company introduced Voice Mode, a voice-based interface for its platform that was made available through the company's web and mobile applications.

+Practitioners can utilize the platform with their National Practitioner Identity numbers to create an account free of charge.
+When prompting an inquiry OpenEvidence will then begin referencing published medical journals to provide seemingly up to date information, and suggestion on clinical topics.

 Recognition

 In 2025, Daniel Nadler, co-founder of OpenEvidence, was named to the TIME100 Health list of the 100 most influential people in global health.

+In 2026, Nadler was named to the TIME100 AI list of the 100 most influential people in artificial intelligence.